Keith Hunter Jesperson: Jesperson's daughter

 In November 2008, Jesperson's daughter, Melissa G. Moore, appeared on Dr. Phil to talk about her father.
-She was also featured on The Oprah Winfrey Show, the Lifetime Movies network series Monster in My Family, and a 20/20 special on ABC.
+She was also featured on an episode of Evil Lives Here, The Oprah Winfrey Show, the Lifetime Movies network series Monster in My Family, and a 20/20 special on ABC.
 She was a correspondent for Crime Watch Daily.

 In 2008, Moore published a book titled Shattered Silence: The Untold Story of a Serial Killer's Daughter.
 Moore recounts living with Jesperson until her parents' 1990 divorce, and noticing how her father was different when she was in elementary school.
 Their house bordered an apple orchard, and Jesperson killed stray cats and gophers that wandered nearby.
-One day, she watched, horrified, as he hung stray kittens from the family's clothesline.
-She ran to get her mother, and when they returned, the kittens lay on the ground dead.
+One day, she watched, horrified, as he hanged stray kittens from the family's clothesline.
+She ran to get her mother, and when they returned, the kittens were dead on the ground.
 He had watched and laughed as the kittens clawed each other to escape, then he killed them.
 In November 2014, she wrote an article about her father for the BBC.

 In March 2018, she was featured in an episode, titled "Put on a Happy Face", of the Investigation Discovery true crime series Evil Lives Here.
 In September 2018, podcast network HowStuffWorks began releasing a show called Happy Face featuring interviews with Melissa about her childhood and her father.
 The series had 12 episodes.